pyxis-roc/gpu-api-interposer/harmonv/README.md

 ## nvfatbin.py

-This contains tools for working with NVIDIA Fat Binaries and CUBIN files.
+This library contains tools for working with NVIDIA Fat Binaries and CUBIN files.

-## ptxextract.py
+## fbextractor.py

-This extracts PTX files from NVIDIA Fat Binaries.
+This extracts PTX and ELF files from NVIDIA Fat Binaries.
 It requires `cuobjdump` or the `lz4` library to decompress sections.

+## hcuobjdump

+A primitive version of `cuobjdump` intended as a demonstration.

+## gen_xlat_metadata.py

+A utility to extract all information from a CUDA binary that is necessary for translation into a JSON file.

 # Copyright